As AI rapidly develops so too does the vocabulary surrounding it.

 My LLM requires substantial GPU support and I have a monthly subscription with Colab Pro that’s about $10.
 I’m essentially ‘renting’ the GPU capabilities from them.
 It’s a very affordable and very capable solution for my needs.

-The dataset you use to train an LLM is often referred to as a “corpus,” which in Latin means “body.”
-Think of it as a large body of text that provides the raw material from which the model will learn.
+The extensive datasets you use to train an LLM are often referred to as a “corpus,” which in Latin means “body.”
+Think of it as a large body of text that provides the raw material from which the model learns and the model retains.

 Relying on AI-generated data could lead to inaccuracies, known as hallucinations, which might then negatively impact your model’s performance.